 \section{Abstract}

-We study estimation of the conditional tail average treatment effect (CTATE), defined as a difference between conditional tail expectations of potential outcomes.
-The CTATE can capture heterogeneity and deliver aggregated local information of treatment effects over different quantile levels, and is closely related to the notion of second order stochastic dominance and the Lorenz curve.
-These properties render it a valuable tool for policy evaluations.
-We consider a semiparametric treatment effect framework under endogeneity for the CTATE estimation using a newly introduced class of consistent loss functions jointly for the conditioanl tail expectation and quantile.
-We establish asymptotic theory of our proposed CTATE estimator and provide an efficient algorithm for its implementation.
-We then apply the method to the evaluation of effects from participating in programs of the Job Training Partnership Act in the US.\\ \textbf{JEL classification: C13, C14, C21}\\ \textbf{Keywords: Causal inference, Conditional tail expectation, Endogeneity, Semiparametric estimation, Treatment effects.}
+The conditional tail average treatment effect (CTATE) is defined as a difference between the conditional tail expectations of potential outcomes, which can capture heterogeneity and deliver aggregated local information on treatment effects over different quantile levels and is closely related to the notion of second-order stochastic dominance and the Lorenz curve.
+These properties render it a valuable tool for policy evaluation.
+In this paper, we study estimation of the CTATE locally for a group of compliers (local CTATE or LCTATE) under the two-sided noncompliance framework.
+We consider a semiparametric treatment effect framework under endogeneity for the LCTATE estimation using a newly introduced class of consistent loss functions jointly for the conditional tail expectation and quantile.
+We establish the asymptotic theory of our proposed LCTATE estimator and provide an efficient algorithm for its implementation.
+We then apply the method to evaluate the effects of participating in programs under the Job Training Partnership Act in the US.\\ \textbf{JEL classification: C13, C14, C21}\\ \textbf{Keywords: Causal inference, Conditional tail expectation, Endogeneity, Semiparametric estimation, Treatment effects.}